-Once the kids move out and the house is paid off, it may seem like you don’t really have a need for life insurance anymore — after all, some of the main things you would want a death benefit for are now behind you (phew!).
-But as you approach retirement, life insurance — specifically permanent life insurance — can be all the more critical to your financial plan.
+Once the kids move out and the house is paid off, it may seem like you don’t really have a need for life insurance anymore—after all, some of the main things you would want a death benefit for are now behind you (phew!).
+But as you approach retirement, life insurance—specifically permanent life insurance—can still fulfill many different roles in your financial plan.

 How to use permanent life insurance in your retirement planning